Wegovy vs. Ozempic: what is the difference?

 • Severe allergic reaction

-When deciding between Wegovy or Ozempic, it’s important to consider that side effects may be more likely with Wegovy (depending on your prescribed dosage) as Wegovy is available in a higher dose than Ozempic.
+When deciding between Wegovy and Ozempic, it’s important to consider that side effects may be more likely with Wegovy (depending on your prescribed dosage) as Wegovy is available in a higher dose than Ozempic.
 In clinical trials of participants taking 1 mg of Wegovy once a week vs. 2.4 mg of Wegovy once a week, participants who took a 2.4 mg dose reported more side effects.
 If you have concerns about potential side effects, speak with your healthcare provider about which drug might be right for you.

 Ozempic vs. Wegovy: is one stronger?

-The typical maintenance dose of Wegovy is higher than Ozempic, because it comes in higher doses of semaglutide.
-While Ozempic is available in 0.25 mg, 0.5 mg, and 1.0 mg, and 2 mg strength, Wegovy is available in 0.25 mg, 0.5 mg, 1.0 mg, 1.7 mg, and 2.4 mg single-use pens.
+The typical maintenance dose of Wegovy is higher than Ozempic because it comes in higher doses of semaglutide.
+While Ozempic is available in 0.25 mg, 0.5 mg, and 1.0 mg, and 2 mg strengths, Wegovy is available in 0.25 mg, 0.5 mg, 1.0 mg, 1.7 mg, and 2.4 mg single-use pens.
 This means Wegovy can be taken at a higher dose than Ozempic, though you do have to ramp up over five months.
 If appropriate, your healthcare provider can increase your Ozempic dosage to 2 mg once weekly for blood sugar control (the maximum dosage).

 Wegovy